Family Promise holds open house for its new shelter for homeless families; it’s set to open at the end of November

 Lawrence’s Family Promise recently completed the conversion of a longtime day care building into a shelter for homeless families, and it held an open house on Tuesday to celebrate the project’s completion.

 Publisher of Lawrence Business Magazine Steven Hertzog added that the project means a lot to the community.
-And Brad Finkeldei, a city commissioner and previous president of Family Promise, said the organization holds a very special place in his heart and has appreciated what they have done for a long time.
+And Brad Finkeldei, a city commissioner and previous president of Family Promise, said the organization holds a very special place in his heart and he has appreciated what they have done for a long time.

-“On behalf of the city commission, the county commission and our plan with ‘A Place for Everyone,’ (and) trying to make a difference with all our homeless issues, Family Promise looks forward to that,” Finkeldei said.
+“On behalf of the City Commission, the County Commission and our plan with ‘A Place for Everyone,’ (and) trying to make a difference with all our homeless issues, Family Promise looks forward to that,” Finkeldei said.
 “Family Promise is central to helping those families, and this is a big part of that.”

 The shelter will feature six bedrooms, each equipped with a queen bed and a set of bunk beds, as well as a private bathroom.
 The maximum capacity will be 24 guests, in addition to staff.
 Above all, the property will significantly reduce the need to uproot the families currently receiving shelter through Family Promise.